The following are selected posts from my Facebook author page (9/26/20--10/9/20):

 I don’t see the police as just about protecting property as you do.
 They protect lives as well.
 They got there very quickly when I called 911, not to protect property, but to protect me.
 And many of those small businesses that were burned in the riots belonged to struggling black women and men—this was their livelihood.
 It wasn’t “just” property.
 Floyd was defrauding a small business, I think, the day of his death, not a giant corporation, and in his past (among other crimes) he stole from a pregnant woman, I believe she was black, holding a gun at her belly.
 He was on drugs the day he was killed, resisting arrest.
 That doesn’t justify his death, but he’s no hero either.
 And I think it’s oddly out of balance to have compassion for the criminal and not for those tasked with protecting us, often at great risk to their own lives.
 And one of the main points I was trying to make is that we assume a lot of things we don’t really know (e.g. that Chauvin intended to kill Floyd, and that he was motivated by racism to do this, etc.).
-That MAY be true, but how do we know that?
+That MAY all be true, but how do we know that?

 I totally agree that Floyd shouldn’t have been killed and that what happened was certainly terrible police work.
-For the record, from what I read, the two officers who were on the scene first, and who were eventually kneeling of Floyd's back, apparently did make small efforts to intervene—but they were relatively new on the police force and Chauvin was their superior.
+I'm glad Chauvin was found guilty.
+For the record, from what I read, the two officers who were on the scene first, one of whom was multiracial/black, and who were eventually kneeling on Floyd's back, apparently did make small efforts to intervene—but they were rookies, relatively new on the police force, and Chauvin was their superior.
 But one did nonetheless suggest they should roll him over now, and I think one said Floyd had no pulse, so apparently they did mildly attempt to change what was happening.
+Meanwhile, Chauvin's partner was monitoring the onlookers and keeping them at bay.
+People are calling for all of these officers to be charged with aiding a murder, and I'm not sure they deserve that.